cyronp/Clicker-Simulator/README.md

 ## 📁 Project
 This game was primarily created to learn how to use React's useState.
 Feel free to clone it from the repository and have fun!

+## 🔃 How to start

+ˋˋˋ
+npm run dev
+ˋˋˋ